Huotes/CommitMaker/README.md

 Don't fart in an Apple Store, because they don't have Windows.

 Simply by pulling on both ends, Chuck Norris can stretch diamonds back into coal.

+Chuck Norris has never won an Academy Award for acting... because he's not acting.